tlamadon/pytwoway/docs-src/source/readme.rst

 `pytwoway` is the python package associated with the following paper:

-"`How Much Should we Trust Estimates of Firm Effects and Worker Sorting?. <https://www.nber.org/system/files/working_papers/w27368/w27368.pdf>`_" by Stéphane Bonhomme, Kerstin Holzheu, Thibaut Lamadon, Elena Manresa, Magne Mogstad, and Bradley Setzler.
+"`How Much Should we Trust Estimates of Firm Effects and Worker Sorting? <https://www.nber.org/system/files/working_papers/w27368/w27368.pdf>`_" by Stéphane Bonhomme, Kerstin Holzheu, Thibaut Lamadon, Elena Manresa, Magne Mogstad, and Bradley Setzler.
 No. w27368.
 National Bureau of Economic Research, 2020.